Yair Lapid: Political views

 In September 2015, Lapid laid out his diplomatic vision in a major speech at Bar Ilan University in which he said, "Israel's strategic goal needs to be a regional agreement that will lead to full and normal relations with the Arab world and the creation of a demilitarized independent Palestinian state alongside Israel.
 That's where Israel needs to head.
 Separation from the Palestinians with strict security measures will save the Jewish character of the state".
 In September 2025, Lapid expressed opposition to plans to annex parts of the West Bank, before supporting a bill to annex the Israeli settlement of Ma'ale Adumim in October.

 He is enthusiastic about annexing the Golan Heights, and has also declared that he is guided by a principle of "maximum Jews on maximum land with maximum security and with minimum Palestinians."
 Lapid supports recognition of Israeli sovereignty over the area, and stated in 2017 that with Iran attempting to establish a foothold in Syria, Israel cannot be expected to relinquish the Golan Heights.
+In February 2026, Lapid expressed support for an expansion of Israel's borders based on biblical borders.

+In January 2025, Lapid commended Qatar's involvement in hostage negotiations with Hamas.
+In February 2026, Lapid called on the United States to designate Qatar as a “hostile” or “enemy” state, alleging that Doha had acted in ways that undermine Israeli interests.
+He linked the call to alleged Qatari influence operations and anti-Israel activity abroad, including in academic and political spheres.
+Lapid also supported legislative efforts in Israel to formally classify Qatar as an enemy state under Israeli law and urged U.S. lawmakers to adopt a similar designation.